- General information

 |Article type||Maximum word count||Maximum no. of display items|

 Articles exceeding the limits specified above will be returned to authors at submission.
 Note that final word limits will depend on the paper submitted and are at the discretion of the Editors.

 3. Preparing the text and tables

 The information below relates to a standard Research Article.
 For all other article types, please refer to the style and layout guidelines provided on our article types page.

 For manuscript text and tables, our preferred file format is Microsoft Word .docx (or .doc).
 We also accept Pages (rtf format) and LaTeX.

 Please include tables as part of the manuscript file.
 Tables must be editable and not embedded as an image.

 Authors working in LaTeX can download and use our template.
-(Please note that the documents and guidelines apply to all of the Company of Biologists journals, including DMM.)
 Please upload a single PDF at first submission and include any component files, such as .st (style file), .cls (class file) and .bib (bibliography file) at revision submission.
-Please note that LaTeX files will be converted to Microsoft Word files during the production process, and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.
+Please note that LaTeX files will be converted to Microsoft Word files during the production process and that authors will be required to check the conversion of symbols and special characters carefully at the proofing stage.